AcklenAvenue/competencies/design/UX/# HTML-CSS Prototyping I.md

 # HTML-CSS Prototyping I

 ## Competencies:
-* Able to build a high fidelity mockup from a previously wireframed solution.
+* Able to build an exact HTML protoype from a previously built design.
-* Able to present this solution in a logical and organized manner.
+* Able to build this prototype in a clean approach, ready for handoff.

 ## Evaluation:
+* Select a project from the Suggested Learning section.
 * Schedule a 30-minute session with the related badge champion.
 You will need to be able to discuss and/or demonstrate the competencies above freely.

 ## Notes: